 Why does mobile optimization matter for a business website?

-Pick up your phone and visit your own website on your mobile connection, not your Wi-Fi.
-Navigate to your services page.
-Try to find your contact details.
+Test this yourself today.
+Pull out your phone and visit your own website on a mobile connection.
+Try to navigate to your services page.
+Find your phone number or email.
 Tap your primary call to action button.
-If any of that felt difficult, your visitors are having the same experience.

 5. A Solid SEO Foundation